Productivity Growth Rate Formulas at a Glance

 What is a “good” labor productivity growth rate?

 For national economies, the long-run average is roughly 1.5–2.5% per year.
 The US averaged about 2.1% annually from 1947 to 2023, with a notable boom of 2.5–3.0% during 1995–2004 driven by IT adoption.
-For individual firms, growth rates vary widely by industry.
 Manufacturing firms often see 2–5% annual gains through automation, while service-sector firms may see 0.5–2%.
 Any positive growth rate indicates improvement; sustained rates above 3% are exceptional.

 Can TFP growth be negative?